Garanhuns cannibals: Jorge Beltrão Negromonte da Silveira

-Born in 1962 to Portuguese immigrants, Negromonte spent his early life in Portugal before returning to live in Pernambuco.
+Born on December 14, 1961 to Portuguese immigrants from Coimbra, Negromonte spent his early life in Portugal before returning to live in Pernambuco.
 While he was a teenager, he killed a 17-year-old named Luciano Severino da Silva, but was acquitted of murder charges due to a lack of evidence.
 He later attempted to kill his elderly mother and stole R$80,000, with which he bought himself a house.

-Isabel Cristina Pires da Silveira
+Isabel Cristina Torreão Pires da Silveira

-Born in 1962 into an impoverished Mormon family which could not afford tuition, Pires, known as "Bel", spent most of her childhood doing chores around the house.
+Born on May 12, 1961 into an impoverished Mormon family which could not afford tuition, Pires, known as "Bel", spent most of her childhood doing chores around the house.
 While attending the local Mormon church, she fell in love with Negromonte, with the pair deciding to get married in 1984.
 At the wedding reception, he had a fit and threatened to kill all the guests with a knife, forcing the couple to isolate themselves from others.

 Bruna Cristina Oliveira da Silva

-Born in 1992 in Natal, the 16-year-old Oliveira met Negromonte at a gym, where he was a teacher.
+Born on September 29, 1986 in Natal, the 16-year-old Oliveira met Negromonte at a gym, where he was a teacher.
 The pair fell in love, but as he was already married, Negromonte and Pires accepted the proposal to form a love triangle between them.